 Judi Bundrock, MBA

 Director, International Trade Policy

-Director, Corporate & Public Affairs
+Director, Corporate and Public Affairs

 Egg Farmers of Canada works across the industry and with a range of partners to address challenges and seize opportunities within our industry, and to support causes that matter to Canadians.